xcart/xc5-manual/en/general_setup/new_upgrade.md

 Upgrade hooks may exist in the modules as well, if the module needs to synchronize data between its own versions.
 Module upgrade hooks can be found in the `<X-Cart 5>/classes/Module/<DEV-ID>/<MODULE-ID>/upgrade/` folders; for example `<X-Cart 5>/classes/XLite/Module/XC/ProductComparison/upgrade/`.

+## Backup
+Before installing an update or an upgrade, be sure to back up both the files and the database of your X-Cart store.

 ## Store upgrade process
 Once per day, each X-Cart store checks the Marketplace for updates.
 The response from the Marketplace is cached for a day.
 If you need to delete this cache, open the link `admin.php?target=addons_list_marketplace&action=clear_cache`.